auxa/MatLab/README.md

 # MatLab

-An attempt to get a handle on MatLab
+A selection of questions from the Book *Numerical Methods: For Engineers and Scientists*

-Following Questions from the Book: *Numerical Methods: For Engineers and Scientists*
+Lots of matrix manipulation Questions!